 I chose to not use it mainly for security reasons.

 There are other things I use cash for such as eating dinners out, paying for lunches, and some miscellaneous stores that I go to.
+Even when I budget by paycheck, I still account for some cash transactions with each check.

 - Not only do I find myself saving roughly 30% by using cash versus using a credit card, I am also taking additional steps to prevent credit card theft.